StackStorm/st2docs/docs/source/troubleshooting/self_verification.rst

 To run the |st2| self-verification script:

 1. If you don't have :ref:`encryption keys setup already<admin-setup-for-encrypted-datastore>`, do so.
-   This will require both |st2| and system admin privileges when setting it up.
+   This will require both |st2| and system admin privileges to configure.

 2. Run the self-check script ``/opt/stackstorm/st2/bin/st2-self-check``.
 This also copies the examples from ``/usr/share/doc/st2/examples`` to ``/opt/stackstorm/packs/`` and registers the content.
 Running this step will pollute your |st2| environment because it will download fixtures from `st2tests <https://github.com/StackStorm/st2tests/tree/master/packs/>`__.